abstractmachine/head-media-design-oculus/06_humanoid/readme.md

 <<<<<<< HEAD
 Once we have applied an (red: animation) to our (orange: character) we are now ready to (yellow: download) both and import them as a single entity into Unity.
 In the download settings window, you will need to select (fuchsia: FBX for Unity) as your format.
 You can leave the other settings alone (`with skin`, `30 frames per second`, `no keyframe reduction`), and then (brown: download) the file.
 =======
-Once we have applied an (highlight:red text:`animation`) to our (highlight:orange text:`character`) we are now ready to (yellow: download) both and import them as a single entity into Unity.
-In the download settings window, you will need to select (highlight:fuchsia text:`FBX for Unity`) as your format.
-You can leave the other settings alone (`with skin`, `30 frames per second`, `no keyframe reduction`), and then (highlight:brown text:`download`) the file.
+Once we have applied an (red: animation) to our (orange: character) we are now ready to (yellow: download) both and import them as a single entity into Unity.
+In the download settings window, you will need to select (fuchsia: FBX for Unity) as your format.
+You can leave the other settings alone (`with skin`, `30 frames per second`, `no keyframe reduction`), and then (brown: download) the file.
 >>>>>>> 36299d3

 (image:mixamo-download-settings.png)